Should You Exercise When You Have the Flu?

 Advertisement

-However, if you're over 65, are pregnant or have other complications, including severe symptoms, UCSF Health advises that you seek medical help,
+However, if you're over 65, are pregnant or have other complications, including severe symptoms, it's a smart idea to seek medical help, according to UCSF Health.

 Exercise and the Flu